syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfComboBox/Various-Filter-Options-for-Suggestion.md

 ---
 layout : post
-title : Suggestion mode for Syncfusion® SfComboBox Control in Xamarin.iOS description : Learn how to display suggestion mode in ComboBox platform : xamarin.ios control : SfComboBox documentation : ug
+title : Filtering options for Syncfusion® SfComboBox Control in Xamarin.iOS description : Learn how to configure various filter options for suggestions in ComboBox platform : xamarin.ios control : SfComboBox documentation : ug
 ---

-# Various filter options for suggestion
+# Various Filter Options for Suggestions

-The combo box enables filer option for filtering the suggestions in the drop-down.
+The ComboBox control provides filtering options to filter suggestions displayed in the dropdown list.

 {% tabs %}